padawin/save-the-trustpilot-pony/README.md

 Use the **arrow keys** to navigate through the maze and the **escape** key to exit.

+Some settings can be adjusted in the file `config.py`.

 ## Screenshot

 ![screenshot](./screenshots/screenshot.png "The labyrinth")